A Long but Happy Day on the Narragansett Trail

 After passing Green Fall Pond the Narragansett Trail merges with a path connected to Rhode Island's Lake Yawgoog, and yellow swatches of paint accompany Connecticut's blue blazes.

-After about 15 minutes Peter cried, "Hold up!" and pulled out a map and compass.
+Some 15 minutes later, Peter cried, "Hold up!" and pulled out a map and compass.

 "We're heading too far west," he said.